Khalil Haider

 Khalil Haider (خلیل حیدر) is a Pakistani ghazal singer.

-He became famous after singing a famous poet Nasir Kazmi's ghazal song, Nai kapre pehen ker jaooN kahaN in 1990.
-He has also performed as a singer in UK, Canada. and United States.
+He became famous after singing famous poet Nasir Kazmi's ghazal Nai kapre badal kar jaoon kahan, in 1990.
+He has also performed in the UK, Canada and the United States.

 Besides Nasir Kazmi's ghazals, he also uses poet Mohsin Naqvi's poems.

 Early life and career

-He was born on 4 May 1965 in village Lakhanwal, Jalalpur Jattan, District Gujrat Punjab, Pakistan.
+Khalil Haider was born on 4 May 1965 in village Lakhanwal, Jalalpur Jattan, Gujrat District, Punjab, Pakistan.
 He received his primary education there.
 In 1980, he moved to Lahore with his family.
 Ustad Sadiq Husain trained him in classical music.
 He has sung many ghazals of several Pakistani poets.
 He has also performed on the Pakistani TV shows, and he visited UK, Canada, and the United States for his successful ghazal performances.
-He has also sung in Pakistani films as a playback singer including the film Anhoni (1993).
-A popular female singers group triple S sisters (Sana, Shereen, Saba) were his sisters.
+He has also sung in Pakistani films as a playback singer including the film Anhoni (1993) and Marvi.